Everything You Ever Wanted to Know About Pipe Boots

 Compatibility with Roof Support Bracket

 The Roof Support bracket included in our kits can be installed on the roof below the pipe boot.
 However, there are other ways to install the bracket.
 You can install the bracket on the ceiling instead, hidden by the ceiling trim plate.
 Or you can mount it in the space between the ceiling and the roof.
 It's also acceptable to install the bracket upside-down if that works better.
+Generally, installing the bracket somewhere accessible (not buried under the pipe boot) is best.

 You will need to seal the base of the pipe boot to your roof with silicone or urethane roofing sealant.
 This product should not touch the stovepipe, so high temp silicone is not necessary.
 Use whatever product is recommended for your roofing material.